Bloodhound LSR: Car

-The car was designed by Bloodhound's Chief Aerodynamicist Ron Ayers and Chief Engineer Mark Chapman, along with aerodynamicists from Swansea University.
+The car was designed by Bloodhound's Chief Aerodynamicist Ron Ayers, Chief Engineer Mark Chapman.
+Stability modelling efforts saw graduate design engineer Jenna Gaff work with aerodynamicists from Swansea University to carry out a first-of-a-kind DOE (Design of experiments).

 Bloodhound LSR is designed to accelerate from 0 to 800 mph in 38 seconds and decelerate using airbrakes at around 800 mph, a parachute at a maximum deployment speed of around 650 mph and disc brakes below 200 mph.
 The force on the driver during acceleration would be 2.5 g (two-and-a-half times their body weight) and up to 3 g during deceleration.

 Aerodynamics

-The aerodynamics of Bloodhound have been carefully calculated to make sure the car is safe and stable, particularly because it will create a shockwave when it reaches the speed of sound.
+The Bloodhound will create a shockwave when it reaches the speed of sound.

 The College of Engineering at Swansea University has been heavily involved in the aerodynamic shape of the vehicle from the start.
 Dr Ben Evans and his team used Computational Fluid Dynamics (CFD) technology designed by Professor Oubay Hassan and Professor Ken Morgan to provide an understanding of the aerodynamic characteristics of the proposed shape, at all speeds, including predicting the likely vertical, lateral and drag forces on the vehicle and its pitch and yaw stability.
 This technology, originally developed for the aerospace industry, was validated for a land-going vehicle during the design of ThrustSSC.